Sweet Desire, Wicked Fate

 “Help!”
 A faint voice came from the kitchen.
 Then a branch cracked loudly, and the voice was choked off.

-The tree had demolished the room’s exterior wall as well as most of the ceiling.
+The tree had demolished the room’s exterior wall and most of the ceiling.
 Its trunk, stretching across the width of the room, shifted again.
 The weak floor rippled under Jaden’s feet.

 A clump of damp leaves moved, and a rat poked its head out.
 Seconds later two more appeared.
 The squealing rodents scampered across the limb onto what remained of the counter, past remnants of melted candles and shattered glass.